Article written by

 - Strain (i.e., cultivar or chemovar): Choose a strain that suits your desired effects and flavor preferences.
 There are three main strain types: sativa, indica, and hybrid.
 It is worth noting that the distinction between indica and sativa in terms of effects is not always accurate and that the terpene and cannabinoid profile is what you should pay attention to.

 - Potency: Consider the THC and CBD levels of the cannabis strain.
 THC is the psychoactive component that produces the “high,” while CBD has more therapeutic effects without the intoxicating properties of THC.
-Choose a strain with higher THC levels if you’re looking for a more potent high.
-If you prefer a mellow experience or want the medicinal benefits without the high, opt for a strain with higher CBD levels.
+Choose a strain with higher THC levels if you’re looking for a more potent high, or a high-CBD strain for a more mellow experience.

 - Quality: Look for high-quality cannabis that is well-trimmed, free of mold and pests, and has a pleasant aroma.
 Good quality cannabis should be sticky and slightly spongy when you press it between your fingers.